Another Cinderella Story: Plot

-Mary Santiago, a high school senior aspiring to become a dancer, is neglected and used by her legal guardian, washed-up pop star Dominique Blatt, because her deceased mother was one of Dominique's dancers.
-At home, Dominique and her snobby daughters Britt and Bree treat Mary as a maid.
-While in school, Mary and her best friend Tami are bullied by Britt, Bree, and Natalia Faroush.
-Joey Parker, a famous celebrity and pop star, has returned to school for his senior year and to remember why he started dancing, accompanied by his best friend, Dustin/The Funk.
-He is also hosting a dance contest where the winner will be his partner in his next music video.
-It is revealed that Natalia, who is Joey’s ex-girlfriend, is determined to get back together with him.
+High school senior and aspiring dancer Mary Santiago is neglected and abused by her legal guardian, washed-up pop star Dominique Blatt, for whom her deceased mother was a backup dancer.
+At school, Mary and her best friend Tami are bullied by Dominique's daughters Britt and Bree and their friend Natalia.
+Famous pop star Joey Parker has returned to school for his senior year, accompanied by his best friend Dustin.
+He holds a dance contest, the winner of whom will be featured in his upcoming music video.
+Natalia, Joey’s ex-girlfriend, plans to use the contest as a means to get back together with him.

-Joey hosts a dance class that Natalia, Britt, and Bree attend.
-Mary sneaks behind the one-way mirror and is the only one able to match his moves, but her cell phone rings and she flees.
-Later, Dominique, hoping to revitalize her career, asks Joey to perform a duet with her while Britt and Bree hit on him, but he refuses, especially since Dominique had insulted him on TRL.
+Joey hosts a dance class, which Natalia, Britt, and Bree attend.
+Mary sneaks behind the one-way mirror and is the only one able to match his moves, but flees after her cell phone.
+Dominique, hoping to revitalize her career, invites Joey to perform a duet with her, but he refuses, as Dominique previously insulted him on TRL.

-The school holds a masquerade ball on Valentine's Day, but Dominique plans to go partying and orders Mary to clean her room by midnight.
-Fortunately, Tami contacts her sister's boyfriend's family, who owns a cleaning service; and offers to help.
-Tami provides them with outfits and masks for the ball.
-Joey ask Mary to dance.
-They stun everyone with their skills, but Britt and Bree spill a bowl of M&M's and Mary falls.
-Joey helps Mary up and takes his mask off, shocking her.
-Mary notices a clock and realizes she has fifteen minutes before Dominique arrives.
-She accidentally drops her Zune, but returns home just in time.
+The school holds a masquerade ball on Valentine's Day, during which Dominique orders Mary to clean her room by midnight.
+Tami's sister's boyfriend's family, who own a cleaning service, agree to help so the girls can attend.
+At the ball, Joey and Mary share a dance, stunning the partygoers with their skills, but Britt and Bree spill a bowl of candy, tripping Mary.
+Joey helps Mary up and removes his mask, shocking her.
+Mary realizes she has fifteen minutes before Dominique returns and arrives home in time, but accidentally drops her Zune in the process.

-The next day, Joey announces to the school that he has the Zune, saying whoever can announce the top four most played songs is the mystery girl.
-A bunch of girls (and a few boys) get in line and try to do it, obviously failing.
-Britt and Bree conclude Mary is the mystery girl and threatens to release an embarrassing video she made when she was eleven, if she tries to tell Joey.
-Tami convinces her not to care about that, and she tries to tell him, but he blows her off, believing that Dominique is using Mary to convince him to do a duet with her.
+The next day, Joey announces that he has the Zune and enlists students to correctly relay the top four most played songs on it so he can find the "mystery girl."
+Deducing that Mary is the mystery girl, Britt and Bree threatens to release an embarrassing childhood video of her if she attempts to claim the Zune.
+Mary tries to do so anyway, but he dismisses her, believing Dominique is using her to convince him to duet with her.